Approximation algorithms for Steiner Tree Augmentation Problems: Introduction

 The following $k$-edge-connected generalization of STAP is of interest: we are given a graph $G = (V,E)$ and a $k$-edge-connected subgraph $H = (R,E(H))$, with costs on the links $L := E \setminus E(H)$.
 The goal is to add nodes and a subset of links of minimum cost to $H$ so that there are $k+1$ pairwise edge-disjoint paths between each pair of vertices in $R$.
 This is the problem of augmenting a given $k$-edge-connected graph to be $(k+1)$-edge-connected, but where Steiner nodes may be included in the augmentation.

 This problem is a special case of SNDP and hence admits a 2-approximation~\cite{J2001}.
 We note that this problem reduces to STAP when $k$ is odd.
 Indeed, the $k$-edge-connected graph $G$ can be replaced with a tree whose min-cuts correspond to the min-cuts of $G$ \cite{DKL1976,FF2009}.
 Then we can apply our algorithm for STAP, and the solution will correspond to the desired augmentation of $G$.

 However, when $k$ is even, the resulting augmentation problem is a cactus augmentation problem arising from the cactus structure of the min-cuts separating $R$~\cite{DKL1976,FF2009}.
-Even in the special case when the cactus is a single cycle, no better-than-2 approximation is known for the weighted case of the problem, though such algorithms are known in the unweighted case~\cite{galvez2021cycle}.
-One of the open problems related to STAP is thus to find better approximations for the cactus augmentation problem or even the simpler cycle augmentation case.
+Traub and Zenklusen recently have provided a $(1.5+\varepsilon)$-approximation for the Weighted Cactus Augmentation Problem.
+However, no better-than-2 approximation is known for the variant in which nodes may be included in the augmentation.
+Thus, one of the open problems related to STAP is whether the methods in~\cite{TZ2022new} can be extended to the setting where links do not necessarily join two nodes of the cactus to be augmented.

-Given Theorem~\ref{th:stap} based on~\cite{TZ2021}, it is natural to ask whether the improvement of ~\cite{TZ2021} in ~\cite{TZ2022} to an even better approximation ratio of 1.5 for WTAP can be extended to STAP to bring the approximation ratio down to 1.5.
-However, we have not been able to extend the corresponding charging arguments for WTAP to STAP, and this remains another interesting open direction.